dinane/self/README.md

 I will schedule 1:1 meetings with you at your request - I am open to skip-level 1:1s any time you desire them.
 This time is for you - I'm happy to talk about anything that interests you, from your own work to your team to your manager to things happening across the company.
 I also host open office hours from time to time and will post about them in slack.

 ### Goals
 I will happily and regularly discuss personal growth goals with you verbally.
-For these conversations, I will take notes, but I will not turn them into a formal document for you.
-It is up to you to own your goals, and document them in ways that help you keep track.
+For these conversations I will take notes, but I will not turn them into a formal document for you.
+It is up to you to own your goals and document them in ways that help you keep track.

 ### Reviews
 When we revisit your goals at formal review time, I will come with my notes and some prepared thoughts on how you're doing against the goals as I understood them.
 I expect you to come with your version of the same.
 I will also do extensive 360 feedback for you against your level and role, and will bring that information in a digestable format for you.